 In addition, administrators can belong to more than one organization as well.
 So accounts can be grouped into organization levels by units, different companies or functions as well.

 Once an organization is created, an extra layer will be added called an organization view.
 This view is accessed when someone, who has admin or manager rights to multiple accounts, attempts to login.
 After a successful login they will be greeted to a screen like below.

 This view can contain multiple accounts or even multiple organizations, each with sub-accounts.
 In the example above, this user has access to two organizations, with one of those organizations containing both an internal facing and external facing account.
 The difference between these types of accounts are noted in the icons.

 Internal accounts, which are IBM enterprise video streaming accounts, contain restricted content.
 They are represented by a player with a lock icon.
 Video content inside these accounts is secured for their intended audiences, such as employees at an enterprise.
 These restriction features can range from email verification to more sophisticated integrations with SSO (Single Sign-On), the latter catering to not just protecting the content but also ease of use for those trying to access materials as well.
 For more details on securing this content, read our Enterprise Video Security Components white paper.

 Once a user selects the appropriate account, they are dropped into it.
-Those who have used IBM video streaming accounts in the past will recognize this view, seen to the right, as it remains largely unchanged.
+Those who have used IBM video streaming accounts in the past will recognize this view as it remains largely unchanged.
 However, as part of an organization, users can also switch quickly between the various accounts.
-This is done through clicking the organization banner, found below the header.
-It will be in a format like this:
+This is done through clicking the person icon, seen in the upper right, and going to switch accounts, as seen below.

 Clicking this will cause the organization view from earlier to expand, allowing the user to change to a different account.
 Note that the organization view does not direct the user to a new page unless they click on a different account.
 The advantage being that if a user accidentally clicks here, they won’t be navigated away from what they were currently working on.